-(c) declare that a prison shall with effect from a date specified in the proclamation cease to be a prison and direct the removal of prisoners confined in that prison to a prison named in the proclamation.
+(c) declare that a prison shall with effect from a date specified in the order cease to be a prison and direct the removal of prisoners confined in that prison to a prison named in the order.

+(2) A building, enclosure or place that was a prison immediately before the coming into operation of section 5 of the Prisons and Sentencing Legislation Amendment Act 2006 continues as a prison as if the Minister had made an order under subsection (1) declaring it to be a prison.

-(2) The Governor may amend or revoke a proclamation made under subsection (1).
+(3) The Minister may, by order, amend or revoke —

+(a) an order under subsection (1); or

+(b) a proclamation under subsection (1) as enacted before the coming into operation of section 5 of the Prisons and Sentencing Legislation Amendment Act 2006.

+(4) An order under this section does not have effect until it is published in the Gazette, and may be expressed to have effect from a time that is after its publication in the Gazette.

+[Section 5 amended by No. 65 of 2006 s.
+5.]

 Part III — Officers

 6. Appointment of chief executive officer and other officers

-(1) There shall be appointed under and subject to Part 3 of the Public Sector Management Act 1994 an officer of the Department who has immediate responsibility to the chief executive officer for the administration of this Act.

-(2) In the event of the illness, suspension or other absence from duty of the Executive Director (Corrective Services) or if his office is for any reason vacant, the Minister for Public Sector Management shall after consultation with the Minister appoint a person to act as Executive Director (Corrective Services) during such illness, suspension, other absence from duty or vacancy.
+[(1), (2) repealed]

 (3) There may be appointed under and subject to Part 3 of the Public Sector Management Act 1994 such officers including medical practitioners as medical officers, other than prison officers engaged under section 13, as are required for the purposes of this Act.

 (4) Without limiting the appointment of medical officers referred to in subsection (3), the chief executive officer may —